halsayed/prism-custom-dashboard/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+To customize the look and feel of the login page, please modify the template under *"app/templates/index.html"*

-_For more examples, please refer to the [Documentation](https://example.com)_
+For replacing the image only, overwrite *"app/static/images/img-01.png"*

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/halsayed/prism-custom-dashboard/issues) for a list of proposed features (and known issues).